4 Day Masai Mara - Lake Nakuru Camping Safari in Kenya

 Exciting Kenya Safari

-During this safari, you will visit two of Kenya's well known national parks and take in scenic and unique views.
-You'll be brought to Lake Nakuru National Park and Maasai Mara National Reserve where you'll find Africa's treasured wildlife roaming the park and do reserve grazing or hunting.
-An experienced guide will be on game drives to enhance your safari experience.
+During this safari, you will visit two of Kenya's well-known national parks and take in scenic and unique views.
+You'll be brought to Lake Nakuru National Park and Maasai Mara National Reserve, where you'll find Africa's treasured wildlife roaming the park, grazing, or hunting.
+An experienced guide will be on the game drives to enhance your safari experience.

 Key information

-• Children policy: Participating children under the age of three need to be supervised.
+- Children policy: Participating children under the age of three years old need to be supervised

 Highlights

-• Transport in a van with hatch roof
+- Transport in a van with a hatched roof

 4 activity days in English